 The N.C.
 Medicaid Program shall reimburse an enrolled Medicaid pharmacy for a four (4)-day supply of a prescription dispensed to a beneficiary locked into a different pharmacy and prescriber in response to an emergent situation.
-The provider shall be paid for the drug cost only and the beneficiary shall be responsible for the appropriate copayment.
-One emergency occurrence is reimbursed per beneficiary during each year of the two (2) year lock-in period.
-Paid quantities for more than a four (4)-day supply are subject to recoupment.
+The

-6.0 Provider(s) Eligible to Bill for the Procedure, Product, or Service c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity.
+6.0 Provider(s) Eligible to Bill for the Procedure, Product, or Service